pibara/libKISSlog/README.md

 * MS-Windows + C++98: Not currently supported.
 * MS-Windows + C++11: Should work in theory.
 Untested.
 Uses std::mutex and does not supports syslog

-Any help on getting stuff tested and/or fixed for the MS-Windows
+Any help on getting stuff tested and/or fixed for the MS-Windows would be extremely appreciated.